 One thing that people love, is being part of a small close knit team who support each other through thick and thin.
 For a lot of people who are remote employees, their teams are some of the best teams ever because if anything you stay in constant communication rather than taking their physical presence for granted and not communicating as effectively.
 Remote working as an employee is a much sweeter pill to swallow when your team is awesome and our Wifi Tribers who worked for larger companies will certainly tell you that the team they worked in had a massive impact on how much they enjoyed their roles.
 As a remote employee some of your most brilliant ideas will come out of the interactions you have with people.
 In short, that team dynamic has the potential to maximise your strengths and support you in your weaknesses which is why we love it!

-Okay so we’ve had a look at some of the advantages; let us now remove the rose-tinted glasses and turn our scrutiny to some of the potential challenges faced by remote employees near and far.
+Okay so we’ve had a look at some of the advantages; let us now remove the rose-tinted glasses and turn our scrutiny to some of the potential challenges of getting a job as a nomad.

 So imagine this, you are working for a company in England and you are based in Australia for example.
 You are a whole 11 hours (or 10 hours depending on daylight saving) ahead of your colleagues and clients which means if your role relies and you being able to respond to your team and your customers in a timely fashion or you’re on a tight deadline and you need your colleagues to respond to you quickly, you working for certain companies and being abroad might start to get a little tricky.